microsoft/vcpkg-docs/vcpkg/commands/create.md

 It's important to understand that the port created by the `vcpkg create` command serves merely as a starting point and, in most cases, further edits are necessary for a successful build.

-Be aware that the `vcpkg create` command doesn't verify the uniqueness of th eport name within the vcpkg ports tree.
+Be aware that the `vcpkg create` command doesn't verify the uniqueness of the port name within the vcpkg ports tree.
 The purpose of this command is to provide a foundation for port creation.
 If you require more guidance on adding ports to the vcpkg curated catalog, we recommend referring to one of our [tutorials](..\examples\packaging-zipfiles.md)